 As Roger Ebert said, this film is ‘soundly constructed’.

-Although Neal is clearly the hero, changing the most throughout the story (from entitled cynic to grateful, more positive guy), it is John Candy’s character, Del, who has the interesting ‘ghost’ (a term Truby prefers over ‘backstory’).
+Although Neal is clearly the hero, changing the most throughout the story (from entitled cynic to grateful, more positive guy), it is John Candy’s character, Del, who has the interesting ‘ghost‘ (a troublesome part of one’s backstory).
 Sure enough, the nature of this ghost is fed to the audience gradually via hints, and as is usual for ghosts, the audience finds out what that ghost is about 3/4 of the way through the story.
 The audience realises there’s something fishy about Del’s so-called perfect life before Neal does.
-Neal will discover the truth at the ‘self-revelation’ stage.
+Neal will discover the truth at the ‘anagnorisis’ stage.

 What he believes about himself at the start: At the start he feels entitled.
 He has the perfect life in the suburbs with a wife and family.
 He can afford to travel home first class.
 Del calls him a ‘cold-hearted cynic’ in the hotel room, putting into words what the audience has already noticed about Neal.